Bill Anoatubby: National politics

 Anoatubby decided to run for national office in the 1998 election, he sought the Democratic Party nomination for the 3rd District U.S. House seat.
-At the time the district took in territory in the rural southeast of the state, including the area historically reserved for the Choctaw Nation, and some of the lands belonging to the Chickasaw and Muscogee Creek nations.
+At the time the district took in territory in the rural southeastern region of the state, including the area historically reserved for the Choctaw Nation, and some of the lands belonging to the Chickasaw and Muscogee Creek nations.
 After the Civil War, following strong migration by European Americans from the South, this area was later also known as "Little Dixie."

 Anoatubby placed third in the four-candidate field in the Democratic primary.
 Following his defeat, he endorsed state senator Darryl Roberts, who eventually won the Democratic nomination.
 But Roberts was defeated by the Republican incumbent, Wes Watkins, who won re-election at a time of shifting political alliances by people in the state.
 (In 2003, the 3rd congressional district was totally redefined as taking in territory in the northwest part of the state rather than the southeast.)

-In 2014 Anoatubby was mentioned as a possible candidate for the U.S. Senate special election that year to replace Tom Coburn, but he decided not to run.
+In 2014, Anoatubby was mentioned as a possible candidate for the U.S. Senate special election that year to replace Tom Coburn, but he decided not to run.

 Despite being a Democrat, Anoatubby endorsed conservative Republican and fellow Chickasaw T. W. Shannon in the 2022 United States Senate special election in Oklahoma.